Nicola1971/ContactSettings/README.md

 # ContactSettings
-Plugin to add contacts system settings
+MODX Evolution Plugin to add contacts and social system settings

 based on customSettings by Andchir <andchir@gmaail.com>